bcaffo/regmodsbook/manuscript/15_counts.md

 In some of these cases the counts are clearly bounded.
-However, modeling the counts as unbounded is often done when the upper limit is not known or very large relative to the number of events.
+However, modeling the counts as unbounded is often done when the upper limit is not known or is very large relative to the number of events.

 If the upper bound is known, the techniques we're discussing can be used to model the proportion or